 You can find Josh on Twitter @JoshPollard.

 Richard is a technology consultant with a life-long interest in consumer electronics.
 With a passion for most consumer technologies, Richard pushes the limits of early adoption with audio distribution, multi-platform video recording, and home automation components throughout his home.
-He’s a long-time Microsoft and Media Center advocate, but he now professes to also own and depend upon a number of Macs and iOS devices—leading to some interesting content sharing challenges.
+He’s been a long-time Microsoft and Media Center advocate, and was a Microsoft Windows Entertainment and Connected Home MVP for some time.
+He’s also a Mac and iOS user—leading to some interesting content sharing challenges.

 Phil’s been tech obsessed most of his life.
 Despite choosing the wrong side in the HD disc format war, he’s now happily moved to the Blu-ray camp and readily admits he’s an HD addict.
 Phil’s also a Windows Media Center user and Xbox 360 gamer.

 James is a software engineer living in Seattle.
-Shortly after launching RevoHTPC.com, a website about low powered HTPCs, he decided to join the DMZ team as a blogger and co-host of The Movie Podcast.
-Through the last few years his love for WMC continued to grow, so much that he decided to join the team at Ceton.
-So while he no longer writes about WMC products he continues to contribute with movie, video game, and Home Server articles.
+Shortly after launching RevoHTPC.com, a website about low powered HTPCs, he joined The DMZ team as a blogger and co-host of The Movie Podcast.
+Through the last few years his love for Windows Media Center continued to grow…so much that he decided to join the team at Ceton.
+While he no longer writes about Media Center products, he continues to contribute with movie, gaming, and media device articles.

-He is an avid movie goer and watcher and hopes to bring a fresh insight and look at all of the movie releases each and every week on The Movie Podcast with his co-host Michael Rivette.
+James is an avid movie goer and watcher and previously hosted The Movie Podcast.
 He is also extremely proud of his vast Blu-ray collection.

 You can find James on Twitter @JamesMontemagno.